Luigi's Mansion: Dark Moon: Critical reviews

-Luigi's Mansion: Dark Moon received "generally favorable" reviews, receiving an 86/100 on review aggregator website Metacritic.
+Luigi's Mansion: Dark Moon received "generally favorable reviews", receiving an 86/100 on review aggregator website Metacritic.
 IGN gave the game a 9.3 out of 10, citing that it was "Nintendo at its inventive best."

 Matthew Castle of Official Nintendo Magazine gave it a 92%, praising the game's 3D visuals and mix of old and new features.
-However, he also criticized the game for its lack of checkpoints, stating that "Death, though rare, forces Luigi to restart missions from scratch, punishing 30 seconds of weak defence with up to half an hour of collecting treasure and solving puzzles for a second time which feels like rough justice when you make a silly mistake in a surprise ambush."
+However, he also criticized the game for its lack of checkpoints.
 He concluded on a positive note, stating "For as much as Luigi's Mansion 2 acts like the class clown, all shrieks and pratfalls, it has more heart than any game in recent memory when it isn't yanking them out of ghost chests, naturally.
 So man up Luigi and embrace your applause.
 Funny, gorgeous, crammed full of surprises... but enough about Luigi.
 Nintendo renovates one of its more oddball offerings into a must-have title.
 The only thing to fear is that it takes another 10 years to return."
 Conversely, Carolyn Petit of GameSpot gave it a 6.5 out of 10, citing "difficulty spikes and a lack of checkpoints", as well as the stiff controls, but praised the multiplayer functionality.